open-telemetry/opentelemetry.io/content/en/blog/2024/llm-observability.md

 {{% alert title="Note" %}}

-The LLM Working Group, is not capturing these details on spans because many backend systems can struggle with those often large payloads and instead recommended capturing these as part of the events
+The LLM Working Group has recommnded on capturing these details on events instead of spans.attributes because many backend systems can struggle with those often large payloads.

 {{% /alert %}}